 Train to Koh Phangan

-Whether you are traveling to the island from North or West of mainland Thailand, or even from Malaysia, you can take a train to Koh Phangan with ease.
+Whether you are traveling to the island from North or West of Thailand, or even from Malaysia, you can take a train to Koh Phangan with ease.
 Phun Phin in Surat Thani is the nearest train station to Koh Phangan Island.
-From here you can take a connecting bus or mini-van to Donsak pier for the ferry or if taking the night ferry to Koh Phangan, then a taxi will drive you to Surat Thani Pier.
+From here you can take a connecting bus or mini-van to Donsak Pier for the ferry.
+If taking the night ferry to Koh Phangan, then a taxi will drive you to Surat Thani Pier.

 Every evening it is also possible to travel by train to Koh Phangan from Bangkok on an overnight sleeper train.
 This is an excellent way to travel fairly cheaply, save on a nights accommodation cost and potentially get some sleep at the same time.
 The folding bunks are reasonably comfortable and you are not even expected to erect the bed yourself, a lovely speedy train assistant will do all that for you.
 If taking the night train to Koh Phangan we recommend you opt for a 1st or 2nd class sleeper seat with air conditioning.
 It can get quite crowded and hot on the trains so air conditioning is essential if your budget will allow it.

 On night trains, bags are stowed in racks near your berth (within arms reach).
 We’d suggest chaining your bag to this rack and keeping valuables (passport, credit cards and so on) on your person.
 While theft is nowhere near as common on the trains to Koh Phangan as it is on the buses, it does sometimes happen, so be careful.
 The State Railway of Thailand allowance is one large suitcase or similar and a carry on bag per passenger.
 Extra bags are generally not charged and the system is flexible as staff are mainly very helpful.
 Bicycles and other large items can be taken on the goods carriage.